Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Material and Methods

-We perform backtesting of the proposed method in Python Backtrader platform.
-We use the same strategy, assumptions and trading fees as used in the price levels study \cite{sokolovsky2020machine}.
+This is a transparent and easy-to-grasp strategy.
+It is not only easy to implement, debug, and analyse, but also can be used in both semi-manual machine learning-aided and fully automated trading settings.
+Since the study is aimed at answering particular research questions and an absolute trading performance maximisation is not one of them, we make the best effort to keep the experiment design simple.
+The strategy is of similar nature and complexity as proposed in~\citep{cervello2015stock}.

 In the study we focus on performance comparison based on classification tasks over the backtesting simulations for two reasons: i) different trading intensities lead to varying impacts of the modelling assumptions; ii) limiting our comparison to a particular strategy significantly decreases the generality of the finding.
-Elaborating on the first point: influences of order queues, slippages and bid-ask spreads are partially taken into account, however it is obvious that these effects have increasing impacts with an increase of the trading intensity.
+Elaborating on the first point: influences of order queues, slippages and bid-ask spreads are partially taken into account, however, it is obvious that these effects have increasing impacts with an increase in the trading frequency.
 Quantification of these is out of the scope of this study, however, might be very useful.
 We describe how the modelling assumptions might affect the backtesting results in the \nameref{discussion} section.
-As a complementary analysis, in the current study we report annual rolling Sharpe ratios for all the range configurations, and for the price level method.
+As a complementary analysis, in the current study, we report annual rolling Sharpe Ratios for all the range configurations, and for the price level method.

-Sharpe ratio is a measure for assessing the performance of an investment or trading approach and can be computed as the following:
+Sharpe Ratio is a measure for assessing the performance of an investment or trading approach and can be computed as the following:

 where $R_p$ \& $R_f$ correspond to the portfolio and risk free returns, respectively, and $\sigma_p$ is a standard deviation of the portfolio return.
 While the equation gives a good intuition of the measure, in practice its annualised version is often computed.
-It assumes that daily returns follow the Wiener process distribution, hence to obtain annualised values, the daily Sharpe values are multiplied by $\sqrt{252}$ - the annual number of trading days.
-It should be noted that such an approach might overestimate the resulting Sharpe ratios as returns auto-correlations might be present, violating the original assumption ~\cite{Lo2002TheRatios}.
+It assumes that daily returns follow the Wiener process distribution, hence to obtain annualised values, the daily Sharpe Ratio values are multiplied by $\sqrt{252}$ - the annual number of trading days.
+It should be noted that such an approach might overestimate the resulting Sharpe Ratios as returns auto-correlations might be present, violating the original assumption~\citep{Lo2002TheRatios}.
+In the study, we take a conservative approach and set the risk-free returns to 5\%.
+This is one of the measures aimed to address the issue of over-optimistic backtesting results known in finance~\citep{arnott2022s}.